 TOMATOES • SHAKES & ICE CREAM

-Knaus Berry Farm has been owned and operated by members of the Knaus family for over 55 years.
+Knaus Berry Farm has been owned and operated by the Knaus family since 1956.